 Scholarships are awarded on a first-come, first-served basis.
 The earlier you apply, the more likely you are to receive our largest scholarships, so we encourage you to submit your application as soon as possible.

-Fall 2018 Admission
+Fall 2022 Admission

-- Priority scholarship consideration
+- Priority consideration for scholarships

-October 1: Final Deadline
+May 15: Final Deadline

 We will notify you of our admission decision four to six weeks after receiving your complete application.
 The review process may be longer than six weeks for students who need to provide additional information regarding their language proficiency.

-Submit your online application to access our guide on How to Ace Your Admissions Interview.
-If you have already submitted your application and have not received the guide please contact your enrollment advisor.
+Submit your online application to access our guide How to Ace Your Admissions Interview.
+If you have already submitted your application and have not received the guide, please contact your enrollment advisor.